senzhaocode/ScaR/README.md

       # Output directory

       --scaffold ~/examples/input/RCC1_ABHD12B_scaff_seq.fa \
-      # Fusion scaffold sequences, users can extract the breakpoint sequences from outputs of de novo fusion finders (e.g. deFuse, fusioncatcher, SOAPfuse).
-Candidate sequences in fasta format are accepted.
+      # A list of fusion scaffold sequences in fasta format (if --scaffold is active, --coordinate should be inactivated)
       # For instance:
       #	>alt_0
       #	XXXXXXXXXXXXXXXXXX|YYYYYYYYYYYYYYYY
       #	>alt_1
       #	XXXXXXXXXXXXXXXXXX*YYYYYYYYYYYYYYY
       # NOTE: 1.
 It only accepts '*' or '|' as a separator for breakpoint sequences.
 'XXXXXXXXXXX' and 'YYYYYYYYY' correspond to the sequences from geneA and geneB, respectively.
-      #       2. In order to ensure the specificity of breakpoint sequences matching to the reference, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
+      #       2. To ensure the specificity of breakpoint sequences matching to the reference, we recommend that 'XXXXXXXX' and 'YYYYYYYY' should be at least 20 bp.
       #       3. In general, the breakpoint sequences are composed of cDNAs (i.e. exon region).
-If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences , please see the usage of parameter "--user_ref".
+If users would like to detect the fusion sequences including intron/intergenic region, they have to set user-defined reference sequences, please see the usage of parameter "--user_ref".

+      --coordinate "chr1:34114119|chr2:65341523,chr1:3412125|chr2:65339145" \
+      # Set genomic junction coodinates (build GRCh38) of breakpoint sites for GeneA and GeneB (if --coordinate is active, --scaffold should be inactivated)

-      --user_ref ~/upstream.fasta
+      --user_ref ~/upstream.fasta \
-      # User-defined reference sequences, user can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default database.
+      # User-defined reference sequences, users can specify transcript reference sequences (or genomic sequences) in fasta format which are not present in the default database.
       # For instance:
       # >RP11-599B13.3|alternative1
       # CTTTGTGTCTTTGTCTTTATTTCTTTTCTCATTCCCTCGTCTCCACCGGGAAGGGGAGAGCCTGCGGGTGGTGTATCAGGCAGGTTCCCCTACATCTTTGGCACCCAACAC